 If you are still having challenges, you can communicate with the manufacturer directly, or contact Temp Air System Inc. for assistance.

 Why is the age of your furnace significant?

-Usually, when you’ve had a furnace about 15 years, it’s time to start searching for a replacement system to help enhance efficiency and overall operations.
-Newer models often have higher energy efficiency ratings and you’ll definitely benefit from the advancements in technology over the last years.
+Usually, when you’ve had a furnace for about 15 years, it’s time to start searching for a replacement system to help enhance efficiency and overall operations.
+Newer models often have higher energy efficiency ratings, and you’ll benefit from the advancements in technology over the last years.

 You don’t have to rely on how old your equipment is, there are other indications that it might be time to search for a new furnace.
 Some of these signs include: